 The Linux Documentation Project's X Window User HOWTO document is a good introduction to the X Window System.
 While it emphasizes the Linux operating system and the XFree86 implementation of the X Window System (see below), most of its contents apply to all implementations.

-You can also find a nearly exhaustive list of links to sites providing help with the X Window System at Technical X Window System and Motif WWW Sites.
+For a list of links to sites providing help with the X Window System, see Technical X Window System and Motif WWW Sites.

 XFree86 and Xorg

 If you are installing the X Window System on a computer running the

 Linux operating system, you're probably using XFree86 (or

 more likely its fork, Xorg), a particular implementation of the X